The removable partial denture is anchored to natural teeth to replace the missing teeth effectively.

 Once the scans have been obtained, the partial denture is designed following the instructions provided by the customer and the safety parameters for Laser Melting technology, adopting all the precautions necessary for a perfect result.

+Of course it is always possible to send the Exocad file directly.
 In this case Proxera, after carrying out the verification steps, will only deal with the production.

 Proxera verifies via dedicated software that the designed structure complies with the production parameters by checking the following: